alxiang/docs/editing.md

 ## Sensors

-The laser senser is provided by ROS#:
+The laser sensor is provided by ROS#:

 ## Pedestrian Navigation Models